Amanda Wernik

 In 2023 Amanda completed a data fellowship with the USC Center for Health Journalism, that resulted in a news feature series called "Breaking the Cycle" about the connection between PTSD and homelessness in San Luis Obispo County.

 In her free time, she enjoys surfing, listening to podcasts, taking her dog on long walks, and fronting her own rock band, Kiwi Kannibal.
-Amanda is studying to attend law school.
+Amanda will start law school this fall at UC Davis.

 You can reach Amanda at amandaw@kcbx.org.